Future of Work10 min read

 Oracle's workforce reductions are not an isolated event.
 They are part of a structural shift reshaping the entire enterprise technology sector.

-Over 400,000 tech workers lost their jobs across major companies between 2022 and 2024.
-That number is not slowing down.
+Over 500,000 tech workers lost their jobs across major companies between 2022 and 2026.
+That number has not slowed.
 The World Economic Forum's Future of Jobs Report 2025 projects that 23% of all jobs will change significantly within five years.
 For tech professionals, that timeline is already here.

 Oracle is not struggling.
 The company reported strong quarterly earnings even while cutting roles.
 That is the critical detail most employees miss.
 Profitable companies are eliminating jobs to fund AI and cloud transitions — not because they are in financial trouble.
 Your role can disappear even when the company is growing.

-LinkedIn's 2024 Workforce Confidence Survey found that only 38% of tech professionals feel confident about their job security over the next 12 months.
-That is the lowest reading in five years for the sector.
+LinkedIn's 2026 Workplace Learning Report found that only 34% of tech professionals feel confident about their job security over the next 12 months.
+That is the lowest reading the report has recorded for the sector.

 The professionals who avoid career disruption are not the ones who work hardest in their current role.
 They are the ones who read the strategic signals early and act before a layoff announcement forces their hand.